-- (1) The body corporate may- - (a) sell or otherwise dispose of a body corporate asset that is freehold land, or a leasehold interest in freehold land, only if authorised by resolution without dissent; or - (b) grant or amend a lease over a body corporate asset that is freehold land, or another body corporate asset capable of being leased, only if authorised by-

-- (i) if the term of the lease, as granted or as amended, is more than 10 years-resolution without dissent; or - (ii) if subparagraph (i) does not apply-special resolution; or - (c) sell or otherwise dispose of a body corporate asset that is personal property (not including personal property mentioned in paragraph (a) or (b), but including a licence or concession related to freehold land) only if authorised by special resolution, if the market value of the asset is more than the greater of the following amounts- - (i) \$1000; - (ii) the asset dealing limit. - (2) In subsection (1)(c)(ii)-
+- (1) The body corporate may- - (a) sell or otherwise dispose of a body corporate asset that is freehold land, or a leasehold interest in freehold land; or - (b) grant or amend a lease over a body corporate asset that is freehold land, or another body corporate asset capable of being leased; or - (c) sell or otherwise dispose of a body corporate asset that is personal property (not including personal property mentioned in paragraph (a) or (b), but including a licence or concession related to freehold land). - (2) The body corporate may mortgage or charge a body corporate asset, but the amount secured under the mortgage or charge must not, at any time when the mortgage or charge is in force, be more than 70% of the value of the asset. - (3) The body corporate may exercise its powers under this section only if authorised by ordinary resolution.